 For over a year, the flattering Russian coverage of Trump continued, a trend which baffled Russia experts.
 “Obama fatigue alone can hardly explain the Kremlin’s haste to heap praise on this eccentric candidate, who despite his unexpectedly high ratings at the early stage of the race, has little chance of becoming the Grand Old Party’s actual nominee, according to no-nonsense US analysts,” wrote Eugene Bai in Russia Direct in Aug.
 2015, sorely overestimating the acumen of no-nonsense US analysts.

 Russian enthusiasm for Trump still remains somewhat mysterious, though recent reports of Russian connections may help clarify the dynamic.
-Russian enthusiasm for Trump still remains mysterious, though recent reports of Russian connections may help clarify the dynamic.
 And yet, even with Trump’s former campaign manager Paul Manafort currently under investigation for allegedly taking millions of dollars in Russian money, multiple members of Trump’s team facing scrutiny for their own ties to Russia, and Kremlin officials referring press inquiries to Trump’s son (who admitted to heavy Russian investment in 2008), Trump has firmly denied any connection himself, stating, “I have nothing to do with Russia.”

 As shown in the examples above, this statement is patently false.
 But in Trump’s rewriting of history, his July 27 plea that Russia obtain Hillary Clinton’s emails—“Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing”—was simply aspirational.
 (Or, as he dubiously claimed later, “sarcastic.”)
 The Wikileaks release of emails from the Democratic National Committee, which were allegedly supplied by a Russian hacker, is supposed to be viewed as simply coincidental as well.